“The confidence and enthusiasm of our pupils is something you need to see for yourself”

-All teachers at Bassett House School share one firm belief: nurturing individuality is the most empathetic and effective way of teaching children to fly.
+All teachers at Bassett House School share one firm belief: nurturing individuality is the most empathetic and effective way of encouraging a growth mindset.

 To ensure personal attention, the ratio of staff to pupils is high.
 Without exception our teachers are highly qualified and ably supported by our carefully chosen team of teaching assistants.

-We have an extensive range of specialist teachers covering maths, English, science, computing, French, music, physical education, art/design technology, eurhythmics, Latin and dance.
+We have an extensive range of specialist teachers covering maths, English, science, computing, French, music, physical education, art and design technology, Eurhythmics, Latin and dance.

 Other highly-trained staff are available to identify and support children who may display specific learning needs.
 If appropriate, specialist staff such as speech therapists are also available to work with pupils.